Subodh-Dhamala/Learning-FastAPI/02/readme.md

 API Endpoints

+Method,Endpoint,Description
+GET,/,"Root endpoint, shows API status" POST,/users/,Create a new user
+GET,/users/,Retrieve all users
-MethodEndpointDescriptionGET/Root endpoint, shows API statusPOST/users/Create a new userGET/users/Retrieve all usersGET/users/{nid}Retrieve a user by NIDPUT/users/{nid}Update a user by NIDDELETE/users/{nid}Delete a user by NID
+GET,/users/{nid},Retrieve a user by NID PUT,/users/{nid},Update a user by NID DELETE,/users/{nid},Delete a user by NID
 Notes

 Ensure the MySQL server is running before launching the API.